-Since experiencing this racial discrimination and its parallel in the system’s response of biased and excessive force, Donisha, Kelly and Komi have became creative with their own response.
-They have decided as a united front to take a stand.
-We have formed a campaign called ‘We Have The Right To Be Right’.
-We will use this platform to create change, express the ultimate feelings of a ComeUnity as well as using it to educate, inspire, motivate and generate emotional insight into hard conversations.
-Using our collaborative backgrounds in social justice, advocacy, film, poetry and visual art we will the output of the campaign will be through multiple streams of art and educational initiatives.
+After experiencing racial discrimination and its parallel in the system’s response of biased and excessive force, Donisha, Kelly and Komi became creative with their own response.
+They decided as a united front to take a stand and formed a campaign called ‘We Have The Right To Be Right’.
+A team of collaborators with many backgrounds in art and social justice advocacy was created to support important ComeUnity initiatives.
+The platform was used to create hands-on change, express the ultimate feelings of a ComeUnity, educate, inspire, motivate and generate emotional insight into hard conversations.

 As humans we feel compelled to use our art as a response to what is happening in the world.
 Especially as we have the Response -Ability.

 Donisha Prendergast was born in Jamaica, but considers herself a world citizen.
 Her vibrant talent spans many disciplines – acting, directing, writing, alternative curriculum building, motivational speaking, social organizing, public

 advocacy and more.
 With a background in theater, film production and social work, she engages the act of community building from the perspective of actively writing and righting